ros2/ros2_documentation/source/Installation/Rolling/Windows-Development-Setup.rst

 Prerequisites
 -------------

-First follow the steps for `Installing Prerequisites <Foxy_windows-install-binary-installing-prerequisites>` on the Binary Installation page.
+First follow the steps for `Installing Prerequisites <Rolling_windows-install-binary-installing-prerequisites>` on the Binary Installation page.

 Stop and return here when you reach the "Downloading ROS 2" section.